clojurists-together/clojuriststogether.org/content/news/2023/JulAug Longterm Update 2023.md

 Last, we keep publishing short videos on Youtube https://www.youtube.com/@clojuredart/shorts and we also started a newsletter on ClojureDart and nerdy stuff.

 ### Fixes
 Several fixes to the compiler, cljd.core or flutter.cljd.
 Amongst them:
 * fix CI for Dart 2 which was broken by tests for records support (which are a Dart 3 feature)
 * allow destructuring in the arg list of protocol implementations
 * fix type-inference regression on a combination of `if` and `recur`
 * `*-array*` functions were not properly hinted
 * workaround for a Dart parser bug https://github.com/dart-lang/sdk/issues/52904
 * fix aliases in emitted code for when a protocol is extended from another namespace
 * fix hot reloading error when a protocol extension is removed -- this issue and the previous one were triggered by the REPL work
 * make `set!` more robust (the implementation was a bit hacky and didn't perform some checks)

-* `rseq` wasn't behaving properly on vectors whose size was a multiple of 32,
+* `rseq` wasn't behaving properly on vectors whose size was a multiple of 32
-* some code was improperly optimized away when a `throw` appeared in some nested `if`s in statement position,
+* some code was improperly optimized away when a `throw` appeared in some nested `if`s in statement position
-* widgets below a `:vsync` were not refresh on app state changes, only on animation updates,
+* widgets below a `:vsync` were not refresh on app state changes, only on animation updates
-* issues with `set!` expressions used in argument position,
+* issues with `set!` expressions used in argument position
-* potential double evaluation when casting to a nullable type,
+* potential double evaluation when casting to a nullable type
 * ...

 ### Improvements
 * refactoring of the Subscribable protocol in `cljd.flutter` (breaking change but almost no users had implemented it) to simplify the handling of default values by pushing the responsibility to the consumer rather than to the producer.
 * support of namespaced maps in the reader (the cljd one used at runtime, not the clj one used to read source).
 * `retriable`/`retry!`: `(retriable expr)` behaves a bit like `future`, except that:
-  - its body is the one of a `try`, you can have `catch`es and `finally`: `(retriable expr (catch Object o st ...))`
+	* its body is the one of a `try`, you can have `catch`es and `finally`: `(retriable expr (catch Object o st ...))`
-  - it can be retried by calling `retry!` on it -- returning a future which yields when the current trry is done (compleetd or failed).
+	* it can be retried by calling `retry!` on it -- returning a future which yields when the current retry is done (completed or failed).
   The intent is to allow to retry failed IO (or trigger refreshes) and be able to tie a spinner lifetime to the current try.
 * the compiler now watches for changes into `:local/root` deps to ease codevelopment of libs and apps.

 ### Future Work

 ### ClojureDart
 * Publish the Flutter-only REPL
-* Multimethods to allow some libs to be ported
+* Multi-methods to allow some libs to be ported
 * Look into porting Datascript and SCI to ClojureDart
 * New APIs to leverage our persistent data structures:
-** maps (hash and sorted) in ClojureDart are original implementations (not the same as CLJ/CLJS) -- hash maps could be seen as another refinement of the original, sorted maps constitute a novel implementation.
+	* maps (hash and sorted) in ClojureDart are original implementations (not the same as CLJ/CLJS)
+        * hash maps could be seen as another refinement of the original, sorted maps constitute a novel implementation.
-** Sorted colls should be good enough for direct use by Datascript.
+	* Sorted colls should be good enough for direct use by Datascript.
-** Both hash and sorted maps can support accelerated merge/diff/join/etc. operations.
+	* Both hash and sorted maps can support accelerated merge/diff/join/etc. operations.
 * `cljd` CLI written in `cljd` for easier project creation etc.
 * gen tests
 * …<br>

 ---